zhendrikse/physics-in-python/docs/index.md

 <a name="astrophysics"></a>
 # Astrophysics

-The code pertaining to the demos in this section is available under the [astrophysics tab](https://glowscript.org/#/user/zeger.hendrikse/folder/Astrophysics/) on [glowscript.org](https://glowscript.org/#/user/zeger.hendrikse/).
+The code pertaining to the demos in this section is also available under the [astrophysics tab](https://glowscript.org/#/user/zeger.hendrikse/folder/Astrophysics/) on [glowscript.org](https://glowscript.org/#/user/zeger.hendrikse/).

 ### Daylight variations &mdash; sun-earth-moon model
 <hr/>
-A not accurate to scale sun-earth-moon model, but very detailed and instructive nonetheless!
-It shows the per day incoming energy from the sun (at a given latitude), as well as the variations in the length of the days per season.

 <figure style="float: center; text-align: center;">
   <a href="glowscript/Daylightvariations.html">
     <img alt="Daylight variations" width="100%" height="100%" src="./images/daylight_variations.png" title="Click to animate"/>
   </a>
+  <figcaption>A not accurate to scale sun-earth-moon model, but very detailed and instructive!
-  <figcaption>Visualizing the change in day length during the course of a year.</figcaption>
+  It&apos;s main goal is visualizing the change in day length during the course of a year.</figcaption>
 </figure>

 <p><br clear="all"/></p>